SuperOfficeDocs/crmscript/docs/api-reference/classes/NSProjectEntity/GetProjectStatus.md

 # NSProjectStatus GetProjectStatus()

 Project status is a list defined by the database administrator.
-Different statuses of a project may be: “In planning”, “Started”, “Finished” and so on
+Different statuses of a project may be: "In planning", "Started", "Finished" and so on

 **Returns:** NSProjectStatus